coopermaruyama/multistep.js/README.md

 How it Works
 -------------
-AutoValid depends on the structure of your form.
+Multistep depends on the structure of your form.
 It's a simple structure that looks like so (assuming you have 3 steps):

    ```html
 	<form id="form">